National Institute for Medical Research: 2000 to 2015

 In September 2006, Skehel retired as NIMR director and Sir Keith Peters became acting director until the future structure of the new institute could be finalised.
 In July of that year the MRC announced that Scott Fraser of the California Institute of Technology had been invited to take over the directorship.
 According to Blakemore, negotiations were ongoing as of December 2006.
 However, finally, in October 2008, Jim Smith of the Gurdon Institute, University of Cambridge (who worked at the NIMR from 1984 to 2000), accepted the directorship, with effect from January 2009.

+Move to Francis Crick Institute

 On 1 April 2015, the NIMR became part of the new Francis Crick Institute and ceased to exist as a separate MRC institute.
 The site at Mill Hill was fully vacated and closed for redevelopment during 2017.

 In 2018 demolition of the building began, to make way for new homes.

 Activities

 Mill Hill Essays

-A yearly collection of essays is produced by guest authors and staff at the institute, under the title Mill Hill Essays.
+A yearly collection of essays was produced by guest authors and staff at the institute, under the title Mill Hill Essays.
 They are written to be accessible and informative to the lay reader.